Language models show human-like content effects on reasoning tasks: Results

-Because each answer to the Wason problems selects a pair of cards, we further analyzed the individual cards chosen.
-The card choices in each problem are designed so that two cards respectively match and violate the antecedent, and similarly for the consequent.
-In Fig. \ref{fig:wason_answers:components} we show the proportion of choices the model is making of each card type.
-The correct answer is to choose the card that matches the antecedent, and the card that violates the consequent.
+Because each answer to the Wason problems involves selecting a pair of cards, we further analyzed the individual cards chosen.
+The card options presented each problem are designed so that two cards respectively match and violate the antecedent, and similarly for the consequent.
+The correct answer is to choose one card for the antecedent and one for the consequent; more precisely, the card for which the antecedent is true (AT), and the card for which the consequent is false (CF).
+In Fig. \ref{fig:wason_choice_details} we examine human and model choices; we quantitatively analyze these choices using a multinomial logistic regression model in Appx. \ref{app:statistical_analyses:wason:answer_choices_multinomial}.

-While the model produces substantially fewer errors 5-shot --- especially in the realistic condition --- the patterns of errors are similar 0-shot and 5-shot.
-The model matches most humans \citet{Wason1968ReasoningAA} in consistently choosing one antecedent and one consequent card most of the time, across conditions (Appx. \ref{app:analyses:wason_component_summary}).
-However, the humans and the model both make errors in their choices within each category.
-For humans, most errors correspond to choosing the card which matches the consequent.
-However, the model's errors are relatively more evenly distributed between the antecedent and consequent in most conditions.
-Thus, the model appears \emph{less likely} than humans to prefer superficial matching to the rule (although human error patterns depend on education; \citealp{inglis2004mathematicians,cresswell2020does}).

-The violate realistic condition results in a unique pattern of errors: few errors in the antecedent, but frequent errors in the consequent.
-This pattern corresponds to the correct answers for the more-believable, realistic rule --- the violate rules reverse which consequent answer is correct, but the model appears to be giving similar consequent answers to realistic or violate conditions.
-These results suggest that the model is ignoring the subtle change to the rule.
-It would be interesting in future work to evaluate whether humans exhibit similar answers to violate rules --- e.g., because they read quickly and assume the rule will fit prior expectations, or because they assume the change is a typo or mistake.